Springtime in Alaska

 How Kelley & Canterbury Can Help

-If you are injured by a driver while walking or biking, or bitten by a dog, contacting an experienced pedestrian accident attorney or bike accident attorney from Kelley & Canterbury can be the best step to take for a more positive outcome.
+If you are injured by a driver while walking or biking, or have been bitten by a dog, contacting an attorney from Kelley & Canterbury experienced in such cases can be the best step to take for a more positive outcome.
 The Anchorage, AK personal injury attorneys at Kelley & Canterbury pride themselves on being “On Your Side, At Your Side, Every Step of the Way.”
 Our experience and knowledge enable us to focus on the legal aspects of your accident and injuries while you focus on healing.
 At Kelley & Canterbury, our dedicated, hardworking, honest and compassionate personal injury attorneys want to help you through this difficult time, ensuring your rights and your future are properly protected.